Check to see if a file is accessible

 Int_Type rename (String_Type old, String_Type new)

-function renames a file from old
+The rename function renames a file from old to new

 moving it between directories if necessary.
 This function may fail